geudde/attic-chest/pages/13.reference/01.porden/docs.md

 The monarch spoke; while, chafed with inward ire,
 His nostrils breath'd, his eyeballs flash 'd with fire; Brave Henry rais'd the visor from his brow,
-And thus replied, in words sedate and slow :
+And thus replied, in words sedate and slow:

 " There was a time, in Salem's hallow'd land,
 " That Pyros join'd Mohammed's impious band, 560